Tuesday, May 16, 2017

 • Defining The Issues:

--The Church of Rome teaches that in order to obtain God's forgiveness of "mortal" sins, we must confess them to an ordained, ministerial priest in a small room called a confessional booth (CCC # 980).
-According to the Roman Catholic Church, this practice and water baptism are absolutely necessary for the salvation of our souls (CCC # 1257; 2020).
+-The Roman Catholic Church teaches that in order to obtain God's forgiveness of "mortal" sins, we must confess them to an ordained, ministerial priest (CCC # 980).
+In Catholic theology, this practice and water baptism are said to be necessary for the salvation of our souls (CCC # 1257, 2020).
 Roman Catholicism further maintains that Jesus Christ gave the twelve apostles the authority to absolve sins confessed to them.
-The primary biblical support for this concept is John 20:23.
+The primary biblical text cited to support this concept is John 20:23.

--The premise of this teaching is elaborated on by the claim that apostolic authority was passed on to apostolic successors (i.e. Catholic bishops and priests of future generations).
-Roman Catholics are required by Rome to embrace the practice of confessing mortal sins to a priest, under penalty of anathema.
-This teaching of confessing sins to a priest is also found in Eastern Orthodoxy, but the focus of this article is mostly the Roman Catholic Church.
+-The premise of this teaching is elaborated on by the claim that apostolic authority was passed on to successors (i.e. Roman Catholic bishops and priests of future generations) from the original apostles.
+Roman Catholics are required by the papacy to embrace the practice of confessing mortal sins to a priest, under penalty of anathema.
+The idea of confessing sins to an ordained priest is found in Eastern Orthodoxy, but the focus here is primarily the Roman Catholic Church.

 • Confession To A Ministerial Priest Is Contrary To Biblical Teaching:

--The New Testament Scriptures are silent about an ordained ministerial priesthood.
+-The New Testament Scriptures are silent about the church having an ordained ministerial priesthood.
 Never do we see the Greek word "hiereus," which is the Greek word for priest, filling in the role of any New Testament church offices.
-Instead, we are told that all Christians have been called to be priests (biblical references where the Greek word "hiereus" is used) who offer spiritual sacrifices to God under the High Priesthood of Jesus Christ (1 Peter 2:5-9; Revelation 1:6; 5:10).
-We serve God through the preaching of the gospel and and living according its principles.
+Instead, we are told that all Christians have been called to be priests (biblical references where that Greek word is used), who offer spiritual sacrifices to God under the High Priesthood of Jesus Christ (1 Peter 2:5-9; Revelation 1:6; 5:10).
+We serve God through the preaching of the gospel and living according to its principles.

--In the Bible, we see that confession of sin took place in the presence of the offended individuals (Matthew 3:6; 18:15-17; Mark 1:4-5; Acts 19:18-19; James 5:16).
-In the New Testament, confession of sin was never done privately, as is the manner of style found within the modern Church of Rome.
+-In the Bible, we see that the confession of sin took place in the presence of the offended individuals (Matthew 3:6; 18:15-17; Mark 1:4-5; Acts 19:18-19; James 5:16).
+In the New Testament, confession of sin was never done privately, as in a Roman Catholic confessional.
 It was a public act for all members of the church to see and hear.
-The most primitive Christians confessed their sins to another.
-In Scripture, we always see people praying directly to God for mercy (Psalm 32:5; Matthew 6:9-12; Acts 8:20-22; Luke 18:13-14).
+Further, primitive Christians confessed their sins to another.
+In Scripture, we always see people praying directly to God for mercy without going before a priest (Psalm 32:5; Luke 18:13-14).

-• Do Matthew 16:19 And John 20:23 Support The Notion That We Must Confess Our Sins To A Priest Or That They Have Been Given Power To Forgive Them?:
+• Do Matthew 16:19 And John 20:23 Affirm That We Must Confess Our Sins To A Priest Or That They Have Been Given Power To Forgive Them?:

--These verses say nothing about the confession of sins.
-These passages say nothing about apostolic authority being passed on to future leaders of the Christian church through apostolic succession.
+-These passages say nothing about the confession of sins.
+They say nothing about apostolic authority being passed on to future leaders of the Christian church in a line of successors.
 In the New Testament, we never see the apostles acting as if they had been given the authority to absolve sins.
-In fact, the New Testament epistles mention nothing about having opportunities to get forgiven for sins as a result of private confession to a priest.
 Matthew 16:19 and John 20:23 do not even limit the ability of "binding and loosing" or "forgiving and retaining sins" to the leaders of the church.
+The comments provided here are equally applicable to both passages.

 • Sins Have Been Forgiven Or Have Already Been Forgiven?:

--The Greek grammar of John 20:23 is unique.
-The first pair of verbs found in this passage, which are "forgive" and "retain," are in the present tense.
-In the same verse, both of the second pair of verb phrases (i.e. "are forgiven" and "are retained") are in the perfect tense, which points to an action that happened in the past but is still taking place.
-The grammatical structure of John 20:23 strongly suggests that God responds accordingly to a man's reaction to the gospel being made known to him before the proclamation of that decision to accept or reject the message of salvation.
-It is simply a proclamation of what God has already done in response to a person's decision to either accept or reject the gospel.
-This verse seems to read, "If you forgive the sins of any, their sins HAVE ALREADY BEEN (or "shall have been") forgiven."
-Thus, Jesus simply gave His disciples the authority to proclaim the forgiveness of people who were already justified in the sight of God.
-We simply announce and confirm what God has already done through the words that He has given us.
+-The Greek grammar of John 20:23 is notable.
+The first pair of verbs in this passage, "forgive" and "retain," are in the present tense.
+In the same verse, the second pair of verb phrases—"are forgiven" and "are retained"—are in the perfect tense, which typically indicates an action that has occurred in the past but has ongoing significance.
+This grammatical structure may suggest that God's response to a person's reaction to the gospel precedes any proclamation of that decision.
+The passage appears to express a declaration of what has already taken place in God's response to an individual's acceptance or rejection of the message of salvation.
+The verse could be understood as saying, "If you forgive the sins of any, their sins have already been (or 'shall have been') forgiven."
+In this sense, Jesus granted His disciples the authority to announce the forgiveness of those already justified in the sight of God, confirming through their proclamation what has been accomplished by God's work.

 • Background Information On The Historical Development Of Auricular Confession:

 -The idea of auricular confession evolved over centuries, influenced by various cultural, theological, and pastoral needs.
-While it’s lovely to anchor practices in tradition, we must remember that religious practices are inherently historical and subject to change.
-To declare that the Catholic Church’s process of confession was “always understood” in a certain way neglects the evolution and flexibility present in the early Christian community.
+To declare that the Roman Catholic Church’s process of confession was “always understood” in a certain way neglects the evolution and flexibility present in the early Christian community.
 For example, St. Augustine’s confessions were personal reflections more than a template for communal practice, and his interpretations cannot be straightforwardly equated with modern sacramental confession.

 -The early Christians viewed confession as a public matter.
 It was specifically pertinent to grave sins against other people.
 Confession of sin could only be done once to an offended party.
 The early church did not see sins forgiven through a priest through judicial absolution when confessed.
 It was not until the end of the second to early third centuries that we begin to see penances being introduced into the Christian church as a means of obtaining forgiveness of sins from God.